usgs/wdfn-blog/content/WDFN_tech_stack_spring_2022.md

 ### Monitoring

 Monitoring is an area that we are rapidly learning about.
-For our modernized, cloud native tools, we currently rely heavily on dynamically created Cloudwatch dashaboards, but know that we have a lot more work to do as we work toward building resiliant, observable systems.
+For our modernized, cloud native tools, we currently rely heavily on dynamically created Cloudwatch dashboards, but know that we have a lot more work to do as we work toward building resiliant, observable systems.
 Watch for future posts about more changes as we move forward.

+* "Any use of trade, firm, or product names is for descriptive purposes only and does not imply endorsement by the U.S. Government." *